Jagame Thandhiram (soundtrack)

 Jagame Thandhiram is the eleven-song soundtrack album composed by Santhosh Narayanan for the 2021 Tamil film of the same name, starring Dhanush and directed by Karthik Subbaraj.
-Continuing his association with Subbaraj after Anirudh Ravichander being roped in for Petta, the film also marks Santhosh's third collaboration with Dhanush after Kodi, Vada Chennai and Karnan.
-The album which featured lyrics written by Vivek, Dhanush, Arivu, Anthony Daasan and Madurai Babaraj was released by Sony Music India on 6 June 2021.
+The film marks Narayanan's fourth collaboration with Dhanush, following Kodi, Vada Chennai and Karnan, and continues his association with Subbaraj, who had worked with Anirudh Ravichander on Petta.
+The album featured lyrics by Vivek, Dhanush, Arivu, Anthony Daasan and Madurai Babaraj, and was released by Sony Music India on 6 June 2021.

 Production

-Composition for the film's soundtrack and score began in July 2019, with Santhosh along with the film's core team members headed to London during the filming of the first schedule.
-While Vivek, Dhanush and Anthony Daasan were credited to write lyrics for the songs, Arivu and Madurai Babaraj, later joined the team.
-In addition, Dhanush was in charge of the music supervision for the soundtrack, which Santhosh revealed in an online interview.
-Though the album was originally slated to release under the record label YNOT Music, the subsidiary of YNOT Studios, the audio rights were acquired by Sony Music in mid-July 2020.
+Composition for the film's soundtrack and score began in July 2019.
+Narayanan and members of the film's core team traveled to London during the first filming schedule.
+While Vivek, Dhanush, and Anthony Daasan were credited as lyrisists, Arivu and Madurai Babaraj joined the team later in the process.
+Additionally.
+Narayanan revealed in an online interview that Dhanush served as the music supervisor for the soundtrack.
+Although the album was originally slated for release under YNOT Music, a subsidiary of YNOT Studios, the audio rights were acquired by Sony Music in mid-July 2020.

-Subbaraj who collaborated with Santhosh in his earlier films wanted him to do something different for this film.
-They worked extensively on the film's score and also to study the cultural aspects of the two countries involved.
-Santhosh added that "It was imperative that we stayed as rooted as possible to the themes that we are showcasing in the movie".
-Since one part of the film is set in Tamil Nadu, Santhosh added that a lot of research has been done for the film.
-Both of them did a lot of pre-production work in terms of the score, and came up with sounds which they used in familiar.
+Subbaraj, a frequent collaborator with Narayanan, requested a distinct musical approach for this project.
+The pair worked extensively on the score to reflect the cultural aspects of the two countries depicted in the film.
+Narayanan noted, "It was imperative that we stayed as rooted as possible to the themes that we are showcasing in the movie".
+Because a significant portion of the film is set in Tamil Nadu, Narayanan conducted extensive research to ensure the music remained authentic.
+The director and composer engaged in substantial pre-production to develop a unique sound palette for the score.

 Santhosh had further added that he got an opportunity to work with new talents in the world for the music of the film.
 He added that since "the film is British in many ways" as major part of the film being set in London, Santhosh had to collaborate with British and Scottish folk bands and musicians.
 He also explored Madurai's folk music for the film, further adding that his presence during the shoot of the film he had a clear thought about the music and setting, which had Santhosh to make changes for the album in the shooting spot itself.
 He recorded the song "Rakita Rakita" live outside his studio, which is his first song to do so, saying that "the song is an expression" and it "wanted it to be a listener's experience".